peteash10/bugpowder/covers/index.md

 As of 7 August 2024 I've decided to pause scanning the contents of each zine and focus on scanning just the covers and adding them to the spreadsheet.
 This should only take a couple of months and then we'll have a real sense of what this archive comprises.

 This page shows the covers of all the zines sorted alphabetically by the name of their creator.
-(I'll do something more interesting with them later...)
+(I'll do something more interesting with them once we have a few thousand in the bag...)

 <a href="../images/covers/100204_c.jpg"><img height="100" src="../images/thumbs/100204_t.jpg"></a>
 <a href="../images/covers/100273_c.jpg"><img height="100" src="../images/thumbs/100273_t.jpg"></a>